AHeimberger/SystemC-2.3-Pretty-Printer/documentation/PrettyPrinter.md

 make
 ```

-In the next step we will start gdb and print datatypes.
+In the next step we will start gdb and print data types.

 ```sh
 gdb main